JohannesBuchner/BXA/doc/xagnfitter.rst

 * Maximum information extraction in the low count regime, by Bayesian inference and background models.
 * Provides robust uncertainty estimation of all parameters, including the

   * obscuring column density NH
   * Photon index Gamma
   * rest-frame, intrinsic accretion luminosity
   * etc.

 * Redshift can be fixed, unknown or come from a probability distribution (photo-z)
+* Realistic nuclear obscurer model (UXCLUMPY) that

+  * extends to the highest, Compton-thick column densities
+  * is clumpy; does not confuse the line-of-sight inclination and viewing angle parameters
-* Realistic nuclear obscurer model (UXCLUMPY) that fits objects in the local Universe well.
+  * fits objects in the local Universe well

 * Corrects for galactic absorption
-* Optional: add an apec L<10^42erg/s contamination component (set WITHAPEC=1)
+* Optional: add an apec :math:`L<10^{42}` erg/s contamination component (set WITHAPEC=1)
 * Can fit multiple observations simultaneously

 I strongly recommend using the `xagnfitter <https://github.com/JohannesBuchner/BXA/blob/master/examples/sherpa/xagnfitter.py>`_